Recipe from Steven Satterfield of Miller Union, Atlanta, Georgia

 “Okra takes well to the flavors of India.
 I love the flavor of the char combined with the tartness of the lemon and yogurt, the heat of the chile, the depth of the cumin, the sting of the raw garlic, the coolness of the mint, and the crunch of the peanuts.” —Steven Satterfield

-- Place yogurt in a small bowl and grate garlic clove with microplane into bowl.
-Add lemon zest and salt.
-Stir to combine.
+Add yogurt to a small bowl and, using a microplane, grate garlic clove into bowl.
+Zest lemon, setting lemon aside for later use.
+Add zest and salt to bowl and stir to combine.
 Cover and refrigerate until ready to use.

-- If using charcoal grill, place mix of natural charcoal and pecan, apple, or hickory wood onto bottom grate and light.
+If using a charcoal grill, place a mix of natural charcoal and pecan, apple, or hickory wood onto bottom grate and light.
 Let flames flare up and die down, about 20 minutes.
-If using gas grill, heat to medium-high.
+If using a gas grill, heat to medium-high.

-- Brush okra “ladders” on both sides with peanut oil; sprinkle evenly with kosher salt and place on hot grill.
+Brush okra “ladders” on both sides with peanut oil; sprinkle evenly with kosher salt and place on hot grill.
 Grill until pods begin to brown, about 2-3 minutes; flip and grill on other side.
-Transfer to platter and remove skewers.